 The next day preheat the oven to 200C, place a roasting pan on high heat, when it is hot add olive oil then place the ribs on the pan without any water.
 Add salt and fry on high medium heat until you are able to move the ribs easily and they are colored on the both sides

 When they ribs turn crispy and brown, remove any oil from the roasting pan, add ginger and garlic as well as orange zest, mix them, add the spices mixture, chili flakes and peppercorns.

 Now add tamarind sauce and honey, mix everything so that the ribs can absorb all the ingredients, add apple cider vinegar, prunes, chopped quince and bring the mixture to boil.
 Taste to check the seasoning.

 After it boils, add red wine and allow it to evaporate to give it a good smell.
 Add chicken stock and boil it again.
 Remove it from the heat and put it in the oven at 180C for the ribs to cool for about 1 hour.
 Keep stirring so that they cook evenly.
 (This step made a huge mess of my kitchen or maybe Im just a sloppy cook.
 Good thing I have the best cleaning service ever, and theyre scheduled to come in tomorrow!
 But thats another story.)

 After the ribs are well cooked serve hot with bread or basmati rice.

-The foundation of our site is made possible by our wonderful sponsors – the experts in Treatment for Arthritic Hip and Knee Pain in New Jersey.
+The foundation of our site is made possible by our wonderful sponsors – the absolute best of Restoration Companies.
 Be sure to show them your support!